JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/docs/src/examples.md

 a=[71, 73, 79, 101, 103, 107]
 ```

-To get an initial solution we compute a random forward solution with `FixedPolynomials.jl`.
+To get an initial solution we compute a random forward solution.

 ```julia
 w_0 = randn(6)